Are you having contractions but not pregnant?

 Urinary tract infections are often caused by bacteria entering the urinary tract.
 Often UTIs cause pain and burning when you wee, frequency and urgency of urination, and sometimes cloudy or smelly urine.

 Another common sign of a UTI is cramping in the pelvic area.
 Both UTIs and thrush have similar treatments.
 Find out more in our article about thrush and UTIs.

 If you’re sensitive or intolerant to certain foods, you may experience bloating and cramping not dissimilar to those you get when your period is due.

 It can help to keep a diary of foods you eat for a few weeks to see if you can spot a pattern between certain foods and cramping.
 Always talk to your healthcare provider if you suspect a food intolerance or sensitivity.

 #15.
 Interstitial cystitis

-This is a bladder syndrome that can cause cramping or abdominal contractions when not pregnant.
-It’s not know what causes interstitial cystitis but seems to be related to infection, allergy or an autoimmune reaction.
+This is a bladder syndrome that causes cramping or abdominal contractions when not pregnant.
+It’s not known what causes interstitial cystitis but seems to be related to infection, allergy or an autoimmune reaction.